mroluwasesan/SysOps-engineer-project/README.md

 # SysOps-engineer-project
-Project for setting up new users to access linux server
+ShellScript project for setting up new users to access linux server

 ## Purpose:
 The script is designed to manage user accounts and groups on a Linux system.